purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 Method 6, data length: 43182
 ```

-Let's settle for 5, it seems to be as good as 6 but faster.
+Let's settle for `5`, it seems to be as good as `6` but faster.

-We're `2.2x` better than gzip and `1.2x` worse than brotli at this point.
-Quite an achievement under our conditions.
+We're `2.2x` better than gzip and `1.2x` worse than Brotli -- quite an achievement under our conditions.

 ### Benchmark